Distributed Ledger Technology for IoT: Parasite Chain Attacks: Extending the BRW algorithm

-As described in the previous section, the MCMC algorithm is, at its core, a biased random walk whose transition probabilities depend on the cumulative weights of the graph vertices.
-The original motivation for using the MCMC selection was to incentivise network users to validate recent tips and defend the Tangle against attacks such as the parasite-chain attack.
-The random walk is biased towards the 'heaviest' sub-DAG i.e. the sub-DAG with highest cumulative weight, and the aim of the attacker who wishes to double spend is to create a sub-DAG in secret quicker than the rest of the network's honest users so that when they publish it, the MCMC walks will tend to choose their new, heavier sub-DAG.

-Theoretically, if the MCMC parameter $\alpha$ is high enough and if the attacker does not possess hashing power greater than the rest of the network combined, then the attack should never succeed.
-However an excessively high value of $\alpha$ would essentially result in the Tangle becoming a chain, and many transactions would be orphaned.
+The original motivation for using the BRW selection algorithm was to incentivise network users to validate the most recently arrived tips, and thereby defend the Tangle against attacks such as the parasite-chain attack.
+Theoretically, if the BRW parameter $\alpha$ is high enough and if the attacker does not possess the majority of the computing power of the network, then the attack should never succeed.
+However an excessively high value of $\alpha$ would result in many honest transactions never being approved.
 The design trade-off between security and liveness involved in choosing $\alpha$ is discussed in \cite{POBLB}, and solutions to the issue of transactions being orphaned are proposed in \cite{TACPaper}.

-We now propose a modification to the MCMC algorithm which seeks to reduce the efficacy of double spending attacks whilst allowing us to maintain a low $\alpha$, and hence a wide Tangle and low probability of orphaned transactions.
-The intuition for our modification stems from the phenomenon illustrated in Figure \ref{Fig: CWG}: Although the cumulative weight of a transaction on the main Tangle may lag behind due to the initial adaptation period it underwent, we can be quite sure that at the point of attachment of a parasite chain, deep in the Tangle, the rate of growth of the cumulative weight of transactions should be equal to $\lambda$.
-Our modification utilises the first order time derivative of the cumulative weight in calculating the jumping probabilities of the MCMC walk---we use a \emph{First Order} MCMC.
-Define $\vartheta^{(1)}_{jk}(t)= |\mathcal{H}'_j(t) -\mathcal{H}'_k(t)| $, where $\mathcal{H}'_k(t)$ is the time derivative of the cumulative weight, $\mathcal{H}_k(t)$:
+We now propose a modification to the BRW algorithm which seeks to reduce the efficacy of double spending attacks whilst allowing us to maintain a low $\alpha$, and hence a wide Tangle and low probability of orphaned transactions.
+The intuition for our modification stems from the phenomenon illustrated in Figure \ref{Fig: CWG}: although the cumulative weight of a transaction on the main Tangle may lag behind due to the initial adaptation period it underwent, we can be quite sure that if the point of attachment of a parasite chain is deep in the Tangle, then the rate of growth of the cumulative weight of transactions at the attachment site should be equal to $\lambda$.
+Our modification utilises the first order time derivative of the cumulative weight in calculating the stepping probabilities of the BRW---we call this a \emph{First Order} BRW.
+Define $\vartheta^{(1)}_{jk}(t)= |\mathcal{H}'_j(t) -\mathcal{H}'_k(t)| $, where $\mathcal{H}'_k(t)$ is the time derivative of the cumulative weight: